Plan your business finances

 - consider enrolling in further training, including vocational education and training or tertiary education

-- participate in financial education programs, events or webinars offered by business associations (such as the Chamber of Commerce and Industry in Queensland) or professional bodies (such as CPA Australia).
+- participate in financial education programs, events or webinars offered by business associations (such as the Business Chamber Queensland) or professional bodies (such as CPA Australia).

 Use the Queensland Skills Gateway to find available training courses in Queensland.